whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 New York.
 This made headlines.
 General Fields described the fallout danger lucidly:

 > If *Bravo* had been detonated in Washington, D.C., instead of Bikini, Fields
-> illustrated with a diaram, that lifetime dose in the Washington-Baltimore area would
+> illustrated with a diagram, that lifetime dose in the Washington-Baltimore area would
-> have been 5,000 roentgens; in Philidelphia, more than 1,000 roentgens; in New York
+> have been 5,000 roentgens; in Philadelphia, more than 1,000 roentgens; in New York
 > City, more than 500, or enough to result in death for half the population if fully
 > exposed to all the radiation delivered.
 This diagram was classified secret and
 > received very little distribution beyond the Commissioners.